GangGreenTemperTatum/RedFlag/README.md

 ### Setup Credentials

-Credentials can be set using...
+Credentials can be set using:
 1. Environment variables
 1. A `.env` file
 1. CLI parameters